US EPA proposes higher biofuel blending volumes, EV program

 While Congress set out specific goals through 2022, the law expands the EPA's authority for 2023 and beyond to change the way the RFS is administered.
 Starting next year, the agency has leeway to set multi-year mandates and make other changes.

-The EPA's biofuel mandate for the current year is 20.88 billion gallons, which includes the annual volume requirement plus a supplemental 250 million gallons added to compensate for volumes that were not blended in previous years.
+The EPA's biofuel mandate for the current year is 20.88 billion gallons, which includes the annual volume requirement plus a supplement of 250 million gallons.

-The EPA is proposing adding a supplemental 250 million gallons for 2023, the agency said in the announcement on Thursday.

 Advanced biofuel blending volume mandates in the EPA proposal will be set at 5.82 billion gallons in 2023, 6.62 billion gallons in 2024 and 7.43 billion gallons in 2025.